- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 The Here One buds are more than just a set of headphones.
 They integrate into your smartphone in a seamless way and provide the customization that would be expected when dropping this kind of coin.
 While they don’t grant the status, they’re far superior to the Apple AirPods.

-Of course, the core feature of the Here One earbuds is the wireless and cordless form of them.
+Of course, the core feature of the Here One earbuds is the wireless and cordless form them.
 However, they’re more than just that.
 Here One has some features to push these earbuds over the edge.

-The first is the active and smart noise cancellation.
+The first is active and smart noise cancellation.
 While there are plenty of headphones that feature active noise cancellation, Here One has what they’re calling “smart” noise cancellation.
 With it, you can blend real-world volume and music volume, and even set custom noise filters depending on your environment.